-4.1.1 Transfer of Custody Assets to the Nominated Brokers
+4.1.1 Transfers and Distributions of Custody Assets to the Nominated Brokers

 Following the approval of the Distribution Plan, in January 2021 the JSAs commenced the Transfer of Custody Assets and CAI to the five Nominated Brokers, being James Brearley, Thompson Taraz, Logic, Kin Capital and Pershing.
+Whilst the Transfers to Thompson Taraz, Kin Capital and Pershing are complete, the Transfers to Logic and James Brearley continue.